unioproject/tanglebeat/README.md

 ## Transfer confirmation metrics

-_Tanglebeat_ is performing IOTA value transfers from one address to the next one in an the endless loop.
+_Tanglebeat_ is performing IOTA value transfers from one address to the next one in endless loop.
 Tangle beat makes sure the bundle of the transfer is confirmed by _promoting_ it and _reattaching_ (if necessary).
+_Tanglebeat_ starts sending
-Immediately after current transfer is confirmed Tanglebeat starts sending those iotas to the next address in the sequence.
+whole balance of iotas to the next address in the sequence immediately after current transfer is confirmed Tanglebeat.
 And so on.

 Several sequences of addresses is run in parallel.
 Confirmation time and other statistical data is collected in